JMathews1/platform_blog/src/content/blog/golang.md

   - programming
   - languages
   - concurrency
-description: A deep dive into azure keyvault backend
+description: A shallow dive into understanding concurrency in go
 ---

 This piece will be an initial explanation of concurreny in Golang, as part of a series, with a deeper dive on the other facets of the programming language to follow.